 Technology has improved exponentially since the 1500s, and this pace will likely continue in the centuries to come.
 Physicist Stephen Hawking proposes that by the year 2600, this growth would see 10 new theoretical physics papers published every 10 seconds.
 If Moore's Law holds true and both computer speed and complexity double every 18 months, then some of these studies may be the work of highly intelligent machines.

 What other technologies will shape the world of the 26th century?
 Futurist and author Adrian Berry believes the average human life span will reach 140 years and that the digital storage of human personalities will enable a kind of computerized immortality.
 Humans will farm the oceans, travel in starships and reside in both lunar and Martian colonies while robots explore the outer cosmos.

 Where will we go from there?
-Explore the links on the next page for even more predictions about Earth's long-term future.
+Explore the links below for even more predictions about Earth's long-term future.

 Related HowStuffWorks Articles